StarsandPlanets99/agentic_hackathon_procode/02-Running-Agents.md

 Once you have configured your agents, run your script in the terminal:

 A browser window should pop up, watch how the agent is naviagting the web on its own.
 You may see a red dot moving around and clicking on the webpage, like a human would!
+In the terminal, the Console class prints real-time updates of each agent's decisions and tool use, giving full observability into the task.
-If you toggle between the web browser and the terminal you can see a break down of what the agents are doing:
+If you toggle between the web browser and the terminal you can see a full break down of what the agents are doing:

 1. The **task instruction** tells the team what to do (e.g. “Go to an e-commerce site and add headphones to the cart”)
 2. The agents take turns thinking and acting